Quantifying an Adherence Path-Specific Effect of Antiretroviral Therapy in the Nigeria PEPFAR Program: INTRODUCTION

 \section{INTRODUCTION}

 The President's Emergency Plan for AIDS Relief (PEPFAR) has been a highly successful program that has saved millions of lives worldwide since its inception in 2003.
-The Harvard School of Public Health was awarded one of the PEPFAR grants, receiving a total of \$362 million for work in Nigeria, Botswana, and Tanzania.
-The program has furnished these countries with invaluable medical infrastructure and provided AIDS care services in Nigeria for over 160,000 people and treatment to approximately 105,000 of those patients.
+The Harvard T.H.
+Chan School of Public Health was awarded one of the PEPFAR grants, and among work in other countries, has furnished Nigeria with invaluable medical infrastructure and supported AIDS care services for over 160,000 people and treatment to approximately 105,000 people.
+Studies dating back to the early 2000s have demonstrated evidence that the first-line ART regimens supported by this program were not equally effective \citep{tang2012review,scarsi2015superior}.